luciopaiva/unlike/README.md

     npm install --global unlike

-*Note: let me know if it works in Windows!*
+It should work fine in Linux and OSX.
+I don't expect it to work in Windows because I haven't tested yet.
+Let me know if it does.

 ## How to use